yudidwisaputra71/streamtfhd/README.md

 cp env.file .env
 ```

 Edit the `.env` file using your favorite editor.
-Fill all nedded information like DATABASE_USER, DATABASE_PASSWORD, DATABASE_HOST, and DATABASE_NAME.
+Fill all nedded informations like DATABASE_USER, DATABASE_PASSWORD, DATABASE_HOST, and DATABASE_NAME.

 After that, now you can reset the password by runing it using `cargo`
 ```bash